Nada120/weather-app/README.md

 # weather_app ⛅📱

-Weather App was built usin flutter framework
+Weather App was built using flutter framework

 ## The Packages that were used in the project 📦🧰 :-